j-ahmedov/speech-emotional-recognition/README.md

 </ul>
 <br>

-Then you should open terminal on your project and run following to install necessary libraries:
+Then, you should open the terminal in your project directory and run the following to install the necessary libraries:
 <pre>pip3 install -r requirements.txt</pre>
 <br>